jimmyking9999999/LCSWrapper/README.md

 ### What else?

-A fully suited out VIP clan - You can set this clan by typing `lcswrapper help` in the GCLI.
+A fully suited out VIP clan - You can set this clan by typing `lcswrapper setup` in the GCLI.

 If you do not have a [Fourth of May Cosplay Saber](https://kol.coldfront.net/thekolwiki/index.php/Fourth_of_May_Cosplay_Saber) and an [Industrial Fire Extinguisher](https://kol.coldfront.net/thekolwiki/index.php/Packaged_industrial_fire_extinguisher), you'll need a Faxbot whitelisted into your clan, for a [Factory Worker](https://kol.coldfront.net/thekolwiki/index.php/Factory_worker_\(female\)) fax.